This is the multi-page printable view of this section. Click here to print.

 , the changes in the rules are detected and the Falco Talon

-pods will automatically reload their configuration.Clone and install
+pods will automatically reload their configuration.Install

 Prometheus metrics